 Applicable safety regulations and county fire and safety codes shall be followed.
 All theater sponsors and media services technicians are required to be familiar with the contents of this handbook and to follow all safety guidelines and regulations.
 Throughout the handbook, the term sponsor refers jointly to all adult theater staff responsible for a production, including, but not limited to, the drama director, technical director, choreographer, and stage director.
 A media services technician may be designated as a technical director.
 Each year, prior to production work, the theater sponsor shall conduct appropriate safety training sessions for students who plan to participate in set design, construction, lighting design, and other related technical theater activities.
-For questions regarding safety, contact the Safety Officer or the administrative office at 424-273-4562.
+Students shall obtain parental permission to participate in safety training prior to any production work.
+For questions regarding safety, contact Safety Officers Tom Waters through the front office 424-273-4562.
+By using these guidelines and being familiar with the safety regulations and county fire and safety codes, theater sponsors and students will be encouraged to present drama productions that are artistic, enjoyable, and as safe as possible for everyone involved.
+All theater sponsors and media services technicians shall review this document at the beginning of each school year and prior to any theatrical production.
+We give special thanks to Montgomery County, Maryland Public Schools for the use of their Safety Handbook to create components of the: